Last Updated on July 19, 2023

-When Sarah from Room For Tuesday asked me to participate in her Holiday Cookie Swap Blog Hop, I knew I had to make my Great Aunt Idella’s Butter Cookies.
-It’s a classic spritz cookie recipe that blows all others away.
+When Sarah from Room For Tuesday asked me to participate in her Holiday Cookie Swap Blog Hop, I knew I had to make my Great Aunt Idella’s Spritz Cookies.
+It’s a classic butter cookie recipe that blows all others away.
 So put on some stretchy pants, put on some holiday music, and let’s get into it.
-Don’t forget, this is a blog hop, so be sure to check out all the recipes for this cookie swap…everyone is listed at the bottom of this post.
+Don’t forget, this is a blog hop, so be sure to check out all the recipes linked at the bottom of this post.
+Also, be sure to try Chocolate Peppermint Cripsies and Lemon Cherry Holiday Bars.

 2 cups of softened butter (yes, 4 sticks)